cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C4_Building-Real-Things_JavaScript/Class/NOTES.md

 🔻

-**Check**: Make sure each button does what we expect
+**Check**: Ensure each button does what we expect

 - Does the first button change the background color to "#bae6fd"?
-- Does the second, third, and fourth button change the color to "#a7f3d0"?
+- Do the second, third, and fourth buttons change the color to "#a7f3d0"?
-- Does the fifth button change the background to a random color on hover and on click?
+- Does the fifth button change the background to a random color on hover and mouse click?

 ---